BenProjectsPortfolio/Restaurant_Randomizer_App/README.md

 # Watueat
 An application that randomly selects places to eat based on location.
-Share, comment, and save favorites with other users around the area.
+Save favorites, share, and comment on restaurants with other users around the area.

 APIs: GoogleMaps and Yelp
 Third-Party Libraries: Retrofit w/ Gson